YongoDavid/Demo-2024/README.md

 Estate website coming along well now , after sooo many tirals and errors New list of properties is now showing , just  few touhes for positioning it

-One this making this website has thought me so far is no matter how fraustrating it gets keep coming back , i will find a way by gods grace
+One thing making this website has thought me so far is no matter how fraustrating it gets keep coming back , i will find a way by gods grace
-Updated the pagination order of the page updated the visibility of the list of properties page to show 3 properties per page , things left to do for this project , creating the server , creating the databse and then linking both Start with responsive desgin for mobile , Tablet and desktop
+Updated the pagination order of the page updated the visibility of the list of properties page to show 3 properties per page , things left to do for this project , creating the server , creating the databse and then linking both Start with responsive desgin for mobile , Tablet and desktop Still on this estate website , new properties displaying well , only problem is they are displaying on every page , i just need them to display only on new pages